-We support local school boards maintaining control and policy over dress standards, personal conduct standards, curriculum, and traditional gender rules.
+We support local school boards maintaining 36 control and policy over dress standards, personal 37 conduct standards, curriculum, and traditional 38 gender roles.
+39

-We oppose the gathering of personal information of students that is not related to their academic education without parental consent.
+We oppose the gathering of personal 40 41 information of students that is not related to their academic education without parental consent.
+42 43

-123. Veterinary Students
+118. Veterinary Students

-We support efforts to incentivize vet students studying large food animal medicine to practice in Idaho.
+We support efforts to incentivize vet students 45 46 studying large production animal medicine to 47 practice in Idaho.